Lipetsk Oblast: History

 According to archaeologists and historians, the territory of the modern Lipetsk Oblast has been inhabited since ancient times.
-Even before the arrival of the Mongol-Tatar troops, the area had the following settlements: of Elec, Dobrinskaya (now the village of Good) Oaklet (now the village Oaks) (Dankovsky District), Old Fort (Bogorodskoye Dankovsky district) Vorgol (destroyed), Onuza (destroyed), Voronozh (destroyed), Lipetsk (destroyed) and others.
+Even before the arrival of the Mongol-Tatar troops, the area had the following settlements: Yelets, Dobrinsk (presumed to be the village of Dobroye) Dubok (presumed to be the village Dubki) (Dankovsky District), Staroye Gorodische (presumably Bogorodskoye of the Dankovsky district) Vorgol (destroyed), Onuza (destroyed), Voronozh (destroyed), Lipets (destroyed) and others.
 During the Mongol invasion of Rus', many fortified cities were destroyed.

 At the beginning of the period belonged to the disintegration of the Principality of Chernigov.
 After 1202, after the fall of Chernigov, Prince Igor Svyatoslavich Yelets arose, Lipetsk and Vorgolskoe fiefdoms.
 Taking advantage of the weakness of the Principality of Chernigov, Ryazan princes seized all the lands of the upper Don, Voronezh River and annexed them.
 The newly acquired territories in the south of the Ryazan principality subsequently used the name "Ryazan Ukraine."

 The revival of the territory began after the expulsion of the nomads.
 In a relatively short period of time (end of the 16th and early 17th centuries) were built fortified city: Duncan Talitskii jail, Eletskaya fortress Lebedian.
 In 1635, construction began on a strong fortified line - Belgorod defense line, which in the Lipetsk region within a modern fortress stood out: Good, Sokolsk and Usman.

 Near the plants have populations of workers.
 One of these settlements was working Lipetsk settlement that gave rise to the city of Lipetsk.

 At this time, because of the creation of the Navy and the regular army increased the need for flax, hemp and wool.
 So begins to actively develop agriculture.

 The 18th century saw the continued growth of large land estates.
 Lipetsk region, with its rich black earth, was the breadbasket of the Russian state.
 Subsequently, it became widely known as a resort town, mainly because of its mineral waters.

 During the February Revolution, the October Revolution of 1917 and the Russian Civil War, the lives of many cultural values, private collections of art and literature, but because of the ensuing repression against the church and the "bourgeois past" seriously affected the architectural ensembles of the estates of the nobility, monasteries and churches.

 The modern oblast was formed by the decree of the Presidium of the Supreme Soviet of the USSR on January 6, 1954 from parts of Voronezh, Ryazan, Tambov, Tula and Oryol Oblasts.
-But 5 years later in 1959 on 12 October Lipetsk was officially declared an official oblast.